Spotlight on CBE Schools: Bishop Pinkham School

 Apr.
 06, 2023

-Bishop Pinkham School is named after Bishop Isaac Stringer Pinkham, who was the Bishop of Calgary from 1918 to 1942.
+Bishop Pinkham School is named after Bishop William Cyrian Pinkham who was the first Anglican bishop in Calgary.
 The school opened in 1957.

 Bishop Pinkham School is a vibrant learning community that provides students with a well-rounded education and prepares them for success in all of their future endeavours.
 The school's commitment to academic excellence, inclusive education and community involvement makes it a model for student success.